Shlomo Ben-Ami

-Shlomo Ben-Ami (שלמה בן עמי; born 17 July 1943) is a former Israeli diplomat, politician, and historian.
+Shlomo Ben-Ami (שלמה בן עמי; born 17 July 1943) is a former Israeli diplomat, politician, and historian who participated in the Israeli–Palestinian peace process, including the 2000 Camp David Summit.

 Biography

-Shlomo Benabou (later Ben-Ami) was born in Tangiers, Morocco.
+Shlomo Benabou (later Ben-Ami) was born in Tangier, Morocco to Moroccan Jewish parents.
 He immigrated to Israel in 1955.
 He was educated at Tel Aviv University and St Antony's College, Oxford from which he received a D.Phil. in history.
 Ben-Ami speaks fluent Hebrew, Spanish, French, and English.

 Academic career

 He was a historian at Tel Aviv University from the mid-1970s, serving as head of the School of History from 1982 to 1986.
 His initial field of study was Spanish history; his 1983 biography of the former Spanish dictator (1923–30), General Primo de Rivera, is recognized as the most authoritative study on this subject.
 He later turned his attention to the history of Israel and the Middle East, leaving a legacy of expertise in Spanish interwar politics.

 Diplomatic and political career

-From 1987 until 1991, before he entered politics, he was the Israeli ambassador to Spain.
-In 1996 he was elected to the Knesset on Labour's list.
+Before he entered politics, he was the Israeli ambassador to Spain from 1987 until 1991.
+In 1996, he was elected to the Knesset on the Labour Party's list.

 When the One Israel-led government of Ehud Barak took office in July 1999, Ben-Ami became the Minister of Internal Security, responsible for the Israel Police.
 In August 2000, when David Levy resigned as Foreign Minister during talks with Palestinian leaders in the United States, Barak designated Ben-Ami to be the acting Foreign Minister and he was officially appointed to the role in November 2000.

-Ben-Ami remained Foreign Minister and Security Minister until March 2001, when, having won elections, Ariel Sharon took over from Barak.
+Ben-Ami remained Foreign Minister and Security Minister until March 2001, when, having won the prime ministerial elections, Ariel Sharon took over from Barak.
 Ben-Ami refused to serve in the Sharon government and resigned from the Knesset in August 2002.

 In their report published in 2003, the Or Commission held him responsible for the behavior of security forces during the October 2000 riots in which Israeli police killed 12 Israeli Arabs and one Palestinian, and failed to predict and control rioting which resulted in the death of a Jewish Israeli.
 The report recommended that Ben-Ami be disqualified from serving as Internal Security Minister in the future.
 Despite the disqualification, Ben-Ami was not considered to be a hard-liner in Israeli relations with the Palestinians and during his time in the Barak government, he was a political rival of Shimon Peres.